Emin-Emini/Movies/README.md

 # Movies

+Open [a link](https://github.com/EminRma/Movies/tree/master) to check the project on Github.
+The project is private so I have to invite you.
+Please contact me on [mailto](e20191479@novaims.unl.pt)

 ## Project Specification, Requirements and Storyboards for Individual Work

 To complete the course requirements for *Mobile Apps Development*, as the individual work, I have selected the **10th application** from proposals, to display latest movies released separated by companies.